Free consultation

 • Document all of your losses to pursue fair compensation.
 This includes medical expenses, pain and suffering, chronic injuries, and emotional trauma.

 • Fight on your loved one’s behalf.
-You cannot trust that the insurance company ro the nursing home is going to treat you well.
+You cannot trust that the insurance company or the nursing home is going to treat you well.
 Expect us to fight for you.

 • Guide you in implementing change.
 This may mean moving your family member to another treatment center.
 It could be fighting for fair treatment under Medicare laws.